jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

+attacks, we recommend discussions with leadership to determine what the course of action should be if they occur in your organization.
+Figure 38\.
+Steps in Social Engineering incidents
+40
+2024 DBIR Incident Classification Patterns
+School of
+phishes
-attacks, we recommend discussions with leadership to determine what the course of action should be if they occur in your organization.2024 DBIR Incident Classification Patterns39School of phishesThis is probably clich at this point, but were believers that the first line of defense for any organization isnt the castrametation69 of their systems
+This is probably clich at this point, but were believers that the first line of defense for any organization isnt the castrametation69 of their systems